-These terms and conditions are to be read in conjunction with all Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).
+These terms and conditions are to be read in conjunction with applicable Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).

-A Mosaic Island Limited a company incorporated in England & Wales (registration number 5882056) of 25 Moorgate, London, EC2R 6AY (‘the Consultancy’), and
+A. Mosaic Island Limited a company incorporated in England & Wales (registration number 5882056) of St Brandon’s House, 29 Great George Street, Bristol, BS1 5QT. (‘the Consultancy’), and

 (a) The Consultancy’s field of expertise covers information technology design and delivery, that includes the provision of enterprise/solution design together with the full range of delivery cycle skills to deliver pragmatic, business led solutions details of which are specified in the applicable Proposal/SOW(‘Services’).